carlosedp/cluster-monitoring/Readme.md

 $ kubectl apply -f manifests/ # This command sometimes may need to be done twice (to workaround a race condition).
 ```

 If you get an error from applying the manifests, run the `make deploy` or `kubectl apply -f manifests/` again.
 Sometimes the resources required to apply the CRDs are not deployed yet.

 ## Ingress

 Now you can open the applications:

-To list the created ingresses, run `kubectl get ingress --all-namespaces`, you will notice they need to be updated to include `your_node_ip`.
+To list the created ingresses, run `kubectl get ingress --all-namespaces`, if you added your cluster IP or URL suffix in `vars.jsonnet` before rebuilding the manifests, the applications will be exposed on:

 * Grafana on [https://grafana.[your_node_ip].nip.io](https://grafana.[your_node_ip].nip.io),
 * Prometheus on [https://prometheus.[your_node_ip].nip.io](https://prometheus.[your_node_ip].nip.io)